dmacvicar/dmacvicar.github.io.old/tutorials/rpm-packaging/index.md

 This spec file just creates a directory `/usr/share/mypackage` and puts a dummy `CONTENT` file in it.

 spec files are heavily defined by macros that make sure that paths and values are specified by the distribution.
-Those paths.
 Those macros are shipped by the base distribution and are located in `/usr/lib/rpm` and `/etc/rpm`.
 Other packages may contribute more macros.
 For example the macros defined in `/usr/lib/rpm/golang-macros.rb` are provided by the `golang-packaging` package and are useful to create packages that use the Go language.

 ## Sub-packages